grpc/proposal/A14-channelz.md

 import "google/protobuf/duration.proto";
 import "google/protobuf/timestamp.proto";

-// Channel is a logical grouping of subchannels and sockets. message Channel {
+// Channel is a logical grouping of channels, subchannels and sockets. message Channel {
   // The identifier for this channel.
   ChannelRef ref = 1;
   // Data specific to this channel.
   ChannelData data = 2;
-  ChannelTrace trace = 3;
+  // At most one of 'channel_ref+subchannel_ref' and 'socket' is set.

+  // There are no ordering guarantees on the order of channel refs.
+  // There may not be cycles in the ref graph.
+  // A channel ref may be present in more than one channel or subchannel. repeated ChannelRef channel_ref = 3;

-  // At most one of 'subchannel_ref' and 'socket' is set.
+  // At most one of 'channel_ref+subchannel_ref' and 'socket' is set.
   // There are no ordering guarantees on the order of subchannel refs.
+  // There may not be cycles in the ref graph.
+  // A sub channel ref may be present in more than one channel or subchannel. repeated SubchannelRef subchannel_ref = 4;

+  // There are no ordering guarantees on the order of sockets. repeated SocketRef socket = 5;
+}

+// Channel is a logical grouping of channels, subchannels and sockets. message Subchannel {
+  // The identifier for this channel.
+  SubchannelRef ref = 1;
+  // Data specific to this channel.
+  ChannelData data = 2;
+  // At most one of 'channel_ref+subchannel_ref' and 'socket' is set.

+  // There are no ordering guarantees on the order of channel refs.
+  // There may not be cycles in the ref graph.
+  // A channel ref may be present in more than one channel or subchannel. repeated ChannelRef channel_ref = 3;

+  // At most one of 'channel_ref+subchannel_ref' and 'socket' is set.
+  // There are no ordering guarantees on the order of subchannel refs.
-  // There may not be cycles in the subchannel_ref graph.
+  // There may not be cycles in the ref graph.
-  // A subchannel ref may be present in more than one channel's subchannels. repeated ChannelRef subchannel_ref = 4;
+  // A sub channel ref may be present in more than one channel or subchannel. repeated SubchannelRef subchannel_ref = 4;

   // There are no ordering guarantees on the order of sockets. repeated SocketRef socket = 5;
 }